-- appropriate employees are provided with relevant information and training and are kept up to - > appropriate employees are instructed on required record keeping - all taxable transactions are identified, properly carried out and accounted for within stipulated timescales - records are maintained in accordance with instructions - returns are made to the appropriate authorities within the stipulated timescale.
+- > appropriate employees are provided with relevant information and training and are kept up to date on tax issues - > appropriate employees are instructed on required record keeping - > all taxable transactions are identified, properly carried out and accounted for within stipulated timescales - records are maintained in accordance with instructions - > returns are made to the appropriate authorities within the stipulated timescale.

-The following responsibilities are those of the PCC_Joint_CFO for relevant transactions of the Commissioner and the CC_CFO in relation to the relevant transactions of the Constabulary and transactions made on behalf of the Commissioner under the shared services arrangements for financial administration.
+The following responsibilities are those of the Joint CFO for relevant transactions of the Commissioner and the Constabulary and transactions made on behalf of the Commissioner under the shared services arrangements for financial administration.